harrydowning/vscode-yaml-embedded-languages/CONTRIBUTING.md

 # Contributing

 Thank you for taking an interest in contributing to this project.
 All contributions are welcome.
-Please find below the suggested contribution and development workflows.
+Please find below the suggested contribution, development, and release workflows.

 ## Contribution Workflow [#](#contribution-workflow- "Contribution Workflow")